skupperproject/flow-collector/README.md

 `FLOW`

-Flow records are uni-directional which means that for almost all protocol traffic will be described by two flow records, one for the client-to-server direction and another for the server-to-client direction.
+Flow records are uni-directional which means that almost all protocol traffic will be described by two flow records, one for the client-to-server direction and another for the server-to-client direction.

 |Attribute|Description|
 |----|----|